By adding a night

 |

-Today's digital
+Today's digital SLR cameras offer

-SLR cameras offer the photographer full control
+the photographer full control of aperture, shutter speed

-the capture of excellent usable images in low light
+and ISO settings enabling the capture of excellent usable

-that were not otherwise possible.
-However, in many
+images in low light that were not otherwise possible.
+However,

-situations such as photographing scenes at night
+in many situations such as photographing scenes at night

 with very little ambient light, or telephoto photography

-at night at a distance, even the best digital SLR
+at night at a distance, even the best digital SLR cameras

-cameras simply do not have sufficient sensitivity
+simply do not have sufficient sensitivity to capture adequate

-to capture adequate images.
-In these situations,
+images.
+In these situations, night vision modules such

-are the ideal accessory.
-This article provides
+as those described here are the ideal accessory.
+This article

-important guidelines for producing awesome night-time
+provides important guidelines for producing awesome night-time

 photos when using a night vision module-enabled digital